pghpy/pghpy.github.com/README.md

 # README

-Just a few notes for contributors to the pghpython.org website.
+Just a few notes for contributors to the pghpython.org website:

+First of all, to test this locally, you'll probably want to do `$ python -m SimpleHTTPServer` in the repository's root.

 I've made it use AngularJS to bind a simple JSON datastructure to the table output.
 We can possibly extend this to do some snazzy